M7OCM/mono890/README.md

 ## Mono890 Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1/PCB2.1Q

+Anyone interested why there have have been so many updates lately?
+Well, it's because I'm so disappointed with Chinese radios - those that promise the world and deliver nothing.
+I've grown tired of workarounds, piss poor firmware and infuriated by useless updates or lack thereof!

+So my quest has been to focus my time and energy on the good old RT-890 make the improvements myself; in all honesty it's the only radio I really know inside and out code wise.
+I like this radio a lot - it deserves better.
+The only other radio that gets my seal of approval is the RT-860 (not the GPS one that has the cheapest most pitiful excuse for a GPS module and antenna I've ever come across).

+The 860 is a direct descendent of the 890 - the firmware is identical in some of parts and it does afford flair over the bog standard RT-890 stock firmware.
+Alas this gem was left to rot like so many others but it boasts the best HF receive of any of the newer models despite no firmware updates for a year or more.

+Special mention in dispatches goes to the universally despised RT-1000, I actually like it - again it's lineage is 890 and 860!
+We all know why it failed, but if you forget the AM airband TX drama it's a solid all rounder, nothing exciting mind - and especially not the price, a 60 quid radio at best.

+But I digress.

-Coming soon after a bit more hands on testing is a newly worked Chirp Next Python driver (module).
+Coming soon... after a bit more hands on testing is a newly worked Chirp Next Python driver (module).
 Designed exclusively for EVOLUTION X r2 (new) and above firmware, both will drop together when testing is complete.
 A lot of previously loose ends have been fixed including full custom keys mapping and M7OCM firmware specific settings added.

 A very old old bug, where frequencies added directly to the radio would download to Chirp with corrupted tone codes has been fixed.